ivarlund/LFUI-icons/README.md

 # LFUI-icons

+LFUI-icons

+You can view a full reference of our icons [here](https://lf-digitala-kanaler.github.io/visual-identity/graphics/icons/)
 ## Getting started

 To install lfui-components in your project, you will need to run the following command using yarn: